Everyone has to start somewhere.

 Step 2: Connect your strengths with the job offers

 Do your strengths make from you a great candidate for a teller job?
 Or perhaps for a marketing trainee?
 Would you excel as a stocker?
+Or would you enjoy spending your time outside, picking fruits in the fields?
 Think about it for a moment.

 The key is to show them that you have the right personality for the job, and that you can quickly learn how to do it well.

-It doesn’t matter who is the most, or the least experienced job candidate in the room.
+On the day of the interview, it doesn’t matter who is the most, or the least experienced job candidate in the room.
 What matters is who can convince the interviewers of the value they can bring to the company, of their motivation, and of the right attitude to the job.